EECE3093C/team-project-python/readme.md

 __Whom is it for?__<br>

-    This application can be used for anyone who wants to find the shortest route on UC, including hadicapped people.
+    This application can be used for anyone who wants to find the shortest route on UC, including handicapped people.

 __What problem does it solve?__<br>